Dynamic programming on bipartite tree decompositions

 \begin{proof} For $a\in[2]$, let $f_a=\hat{\p}_{f_{\cut},\max}(F,\Xcal^a\cap V(F),w)$.
 Note that in $F$ with partition $\Xcal$, if $v$ is on the same side as $X_1$, then we must count the weight of the edge $vv_2$, but not the weight of $vv_1$, and vice versa when exchanging 1 and 2.
 Thus, using \autoref{glu-cut}, we have

 \end{proof}

 Using \autoref{glu-cut} and \autoref{obs+cut}, we prove that {\sc \Annotated Maximum Weighted Cut} is $\Hcal$-nice.
-Essentially, given an instance $({\bf G}={\bf X}\boxplus(\boxplus_{i\in[d]}{\bf G}_i),(A,B),\Acal,w)$, we reduce ${\bf G}$ to ${\bf X}$ where we add two new vertices in $\Acal$ and add every edges between this new vertices and the vertices in $B$.
-We then show that if the appropriate weight is given to each new edge, then the resulting boundaried graph is equivalent to $\bf G$ modulo some constant $s$.
+Essentially, given an instance $({\bf G}={\bf X}\boxplus(\boxplus_{i\in[d]}{\bf G}_i),(A,B), \Acal,w)$, we reduce ${\bf G}$ to ${\bf X}$ where we add two new vertices in $\Acal$ and add all edges between these new vertices and the vertices in $B$.
+We then show that if the appropriate weight is given to each new edge, then the resulting boundaried graph is an equivalent instance to $\bf G$ modulo some constant $s$.

 \begin{lemma}[Nice problem] Let $\Hcal$ be a graph class. {\sc \Annotated Maximum Weighted Cut} is $\Hcal$-nice. \end{lemma}